Alluxio/alluxio/docs/Configuring-Tachyon-with-GlusterFS.md

 ```

 # Configuring Tachyon

-Assume the GlusterFS bricks are co-located with Tachyon nodes, the GlusterFS volume name is `gvol`,
+Assuming the GlusterFS bricks are co-located with Tachyon nodes, the GlusterFS volume name is `gvol`,
-and the mount point is `/tachyon_vol`.
+and the mount point is `/tachyon_vol`, the following environment variable assignments need to be added to

-Modify `conf/tachyon-env.sh` file must be made, adding the following environment variables:
+`conf/tachyon-env.sh`:

 ```bash
 export TACHYON_UNDERFS_ADDRESS=glusterfs://gvol